R-HTA-in-LMICs/R-HTA-in-LMICs/README.md

 ## Why an LMIC chapter?
 Microsoft Excel and TreeAge remain popular software for HTA modelling, especially in LMICs.
 - Many standard software used for HTA and health economics require costly subscriptions
-- R is a [free](https://www.r-project.org/), open source software.
-This is an obvious benefit in LMICs
+- R is a [free](https://www.r-project.org/), open source software - an obvious benefit in LMICs

 Because LMICs are moving towards the principles of Universal Health Coverage (UHC) there will be an increased demand for complex HTA methodology, especially in oncology and other rare diseases.
 - This will make the need for more efficient and comprehensive software for HTA within LMICs gradually more necessary